eugene-zuban/design-patterns/README.md

-### What is this repository for? ###
+## What is this repository for? ##

-This repo includes Design Patterns and their inmpelemtation in PHP.
-Information about patterns that are described here can be found in the "Design Patterns - Elements of Reusable Object-Oriented Software" book by GOF and in Wikipedia.
+This repo includes Design Patterns and their implementations in PHP.
+Information about patterns that are described here can be found in the book "Design Patterns - Elements of Reusable Object-Oriented Software" by GOD and in Wikipedia.

 I'm still working on it and plan to add new patternsperiodically.